thisHermit/nebula/Plan.md

   - Implement peer discovery using `getaddr` and `addr` messages.
   - Consider seeding the crawler with known peers or utilizing DNS seeds.

-- **Resource Management**

-  - Monitor and manage resource usage, including memory and network bandwidth.
-  - Implement rate limiting or connection throttling if necessary.

 - **Security Practices**